wordofwarning/wordofwarning.org/current/2020-springsummer/dickie/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Works Ahead 2020 — Will Dickie" # the name of the artist or company
+artist: "Will Dickie" # the name of the artist or company
 show: "<br>&nbsp;White Sun" # the name of the show
-artist_size: 3
+artist_size: 1
 show_size: 1
 header_image: "header_dickie1.jpg"
 season: "Works Ahead — Will Dickie 22|5|2020, 9pm"